There’s a hole in my heart where Willow Tree used to be

 Using a stand mixer fitted with the paddle attachment, using on-off pulses “whip” the chicken on medium speed until it reaches the desired consistency – whipping longer will result in smaller pieces.
 (Use your hands to tear apart extra long pieces, if necessary.)
 Add mayonnaise, yogurt, and mustard, season with salt and pepper, and mix until combined and creamy, about 15 seconds.
 Add additional mayo or yogurt, if you want a wetter consistency, and stir in the remaining ingredients.

-1. Rachel H. Says:
+1. Rachel H.

 It might not be great for you, but at least all the ingredients in the Willow Tree salad are completely pronounceable and items I have cooked with myself.
 I recall Willow Tree was a sponsor of the post-race food offerings at the end of the Falmouth Road Race.
 It might be a great lunch on another day, but really, I can’t imagine lots of people were reaching for the heavy chicken salad right after finishing a hot, humid run.
 The Dole Fruit Popsicle people were getting a lot more takers that day.